ali-yildirim/IBM-Data-Science-Projects/README.md

 # IBM-Data-Science-Projects

-In this repository, there are some of the IBM Data Science Projects completed throughout the professional certificate
+In this repository, you can find some of the data science projects completed throughout the IBM Data Science